xfold/NormativeApproachToDiscrimination/README.md

 ## Setup
 First, download or clone the repository.
-The repository contains the next folders:
+The repository contains the next files and folders:
 * DatasetsClean/: Contains the two datasets used in the paper already discretised (using quantile discretization).
 Each dataset contains its own configuration file in which protected, input and output columns are specified.
 * config_template.py: A configuration template for new datasets
 * NormativeApproach.py: The normative approach library